-Board of Trustees The Police and Fire Retirement System of the City of Detroit
+Board of Trustees

+The Police and Fire Retirement System of the City of Detroit

-The results of the 69th Annual Actuarial Valuation of the annuity and pension liabilities of the Police and Fire Retirement System of the City of Detroit are presented in this report.
-The purpose of the valuation was to measure the System's funding progress and to determine an appropriate contribution level for the next fiscal year.
-The purpose of the valuations was to measure the system's funding progress, to determine contribution rates for the 2012 fiscal year in accordance with the established funding policy, and to determine actuarial information for Governmental Accounting Standards Board (GASB) Statements No. 25 and No. 27.
+The results of the 70th Annual Actuarial Valuation of the annuity and pension liabilities of the Police and Fire Retirement System of the City of Detroit are presented in this report.
+The purpose of the valuation was to measure the system's funding progress, to determine contribution rates for the 2012 fiscal year in accordance with the established funding policy, and to determine actuarial information for Governmental Accounting Standards Board (GASB) Statements No. 25 and No. 27.
 The results of the valuation may not be applicable for other purposes.

-The date of the valuation was June 30, 2010.
+The date of the valuation was June 30, 2011.